vanus-labs/docs/user-manual/how-to/use-gcloud-functions.md

 4. Have a [Cloud Function][function].
 5. The "cloudfunctions.functions.invoke" [permission] grant for your gcloud account

-## Create Subscription Use Cloud Functions
+## Create a Subscription to Use with Cloud Functions

 When you create a subscription setting the `protocol` flag as "gcloud-functions", Vanus will send all available events to your Google Cloud function.